-Figure 4.3.2-1: UE 5G Media Uplink Streaming Functions
+Figure 4.3.2-1: UE 5G Uplink Media Streaming Functions

 NOTE 1: A UE is a logical device which may correspond to the tethering of multiple physical devices or other types of realizations.

-The following subfunctions are identified as part of a more detailed breakdown of the UE 5G Media Uplink Streaming Functions:
+The following subfunctions are identified as part of a more detailed breakdown of the UE 5G Uplink Media Streaming functions:

-- 5GMSu AppAware Application.: application which is out of scope of the present specification and uses the UE 5G Media Uplink Streaming Functions and APIs.
+- 5GMSu-Aware Application: application which is out of scope of the present specification and which uses the UE 5G Uplink Media Streaming functions and APIs.

-- Media Capturing(s): Devices such as video camera or microphone that transform an analog media signal into digital media data.
+- Media Capturing: Devices, such as video cameras or microphones, that transform an analog media signal into digital media data.

 - Media Encoder(s): Compress the media data.